Wilaak/Route2/README.md

 A simple routing library for PHP web applications.

 ### Features:
-- 🌟 **Parameters**: Flexible routing with required, optional and wildcard parameters.
+- **Parameters**: Flexible routing with required, optional and wildcard parameters.
-- 🔍 **Constraints**: Use regex or custom functions for parameter constraints.
+- **Constraints**: Use regex or custom functions as parameter constraints.
-- 🛡️ **Middleware**: Execute logic before and after route handling.
+- **Middleware**: Execute logic before and after route handling.
-- 🗂️ **Grouping**: Organize routes with shared functionality for cleaner code.
+- **Grouping**: Organize routes with shared functionality for cleaner code.
-- 🪶 **Lightweight**: A single-file, no-frills dependency-free routing solution.
+- **Lightweight**: A single-file, no-frills dependency-free routing solution.

 ## Install